 Although in this work we disregarded the lower layer of processes, it is nevertheless an essential component of this research.
 In particular, it explains the nature of the messages that characterize this approach, which are types.
 One of the principal aims of this research, thus, is to find the right level of abstraction that must be expressed by types and session types.
 Consider again Figure 4.
 The process layer clearly shows the relation between the message received by bob and the one it sends to carol, but this relation (actually, any relation) is abstracted away both in the session and the global type layers.
 The level of abstraction is greater than that of cryptographic protocols since values are not tracked by global descriptions.
 Although tracking of values could be partially recovered by resorting to singleton types, there is a particular class of values that deserves special care and whose handling is one of the main future challenges of this research, that is, channels.
 The goal is to include higher order types in global specifications thus enabling the transmission of session channels and therefore the reification of dynamic reconfiguration of session topology.
 We thus aim at defining reconfiguration in the specification itself, as opposed to the case of cryptographic protocols where the reconfiguration of the communication topology is considered at meta-level for verification purposes.
 As a matter of fact, this feature has already been studied in the literature.
-For instance, the extension of WS-CDL [WSC05] with channel passing is studied in [CZ08] (as the automata approach has the MSC as their reference standard, so the Web service community refers to the WS-CDL standard whose implementability has been studied in [QZCY07]); the paper that first introduced global descriptions for session types [CHY07] explicitly mentions channels in messages that can be sent to other participants to open new sessions on them.
-In our opinion the existing works on session types are deeply syntactic in nature and suffer from the fact that their global types are defined in function of the languages used to define processes and session types.
-The consequence is that the design choices done in defining session types are amplified in the passage to global types yielding a somewhat unnatural syntax for global types and restrictive conditions devoid of semantic characterizations.
+For instance, the extension of WS-CDL [WSC05] with channel passing is studied in [CZ08] (as the automata approach has the MSC as their reference standard, so the Web service community refers to the WS-CDL standard whose implementability has been studied in [QZCY07]); the paper that first introduced a global calculus for session types [CHY07] explicitly mentions channels in messages that can be sent to other participants to open new sessions on them.
+In our opinion the existing works on session types are deeply syntactic in nature, in the sense that the operators in global types have been conceived as syntactic adaptations of the corresponding ones in session types.
+As a consequence, these operators do not always have a clear semantic justification.
 Here we preferred to take a step back and to start by defining global descriptions whose restrictions are semantically justified.
 So we favored a less rich language with few semantically justified features and leave the addition of more advanced features for a later time.